johnatandantas/template_initial_node_with_typescript/README.md

 # Initial template unsing Node.js and TypeScript

-This project is an initial template that I use to standardize my projects with node.js and Typescript.
+This is a template of an initial project that is used to start and standardize my node.js projects using Typescript and a <a href="https://github.com/airbnb/javascript">airbnb</a> code style guide.

 <p align="center">
   <a href="#rocket-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;